NextPolicyChallenge/cinderella-story/story.md

 Cinderella's home life goes from bad to worse.

 Meanwhile, the King is trying to get his son married.
 Throws a party.
+Keg-stand!!

 Cinderella can go to the party if she finishes her chores.
 Mice and birds make a dress for her (it's complicated).